buildo/react-cookie-banner/README.md

 React.renderComponent(
   <div>
     <CookieBanner
-      message='Yes, we use cookies.
-If you don't like it change website, we won't miss you!' onAccept={() => {}}
+      message="Yes, we use cookies.
+If you don't like it change website, we won't miss you!" onAccept={() => {}}
-      cookie='user-has-accepted-cookies' />
+      cookie="user-has-accepted-cookies" />
   </div>,
   document.body
 );